cromo/turbine/README.md

 **Required.** A Handlebars template to generate the content of each generated file.
 Uses the template context detailed below.

+### `--output-type` *"per-game" | "per-user"*

+Whether to generate a file for each game in the response or one file for all games.
+This can be useful to generate a file per game in one call, then create a file that links to all those generated files.
+Defaults to `"per-game"`.

 ### `--mkdirp` *boolean*

 Creates directories specified by the result of evaluating `--output-filename-template` if they do not exist.
 Named after the `mkdir -p` command, which recursively makes directories in a path.
 Defaults to `false`.